el-moudni-hicham/q-learning-algorithm-java/README.md

-`derections(int i)` : This method returns a string representation of the action taken by the agent.
+`derections(int i)` : This method returns a string representation of the action taken by the QClass.
 It takes an integer argument that represents the index of the action in the actions array, and returns a string that corresponds to the direction of the action.